sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_hightouch_contact_sync/partner_hightouch_contact_sync.md

 <img src="assets/ht2.png" width="800"/>

-`Save` the connection and if everything is correct, the connection will be added.
+`Save` the connection, and if everything is correct, the connection will be added.

 Before we move on, we also need to enable `write access` so that Sigma can write data back to Snowflake.
 We will use this to allow Sigma users to add small amounts of data to a table.
-This table is held seperate from other Snowflake data but can be used to augment existing data.
+This table is held separate from other Snowflake data but can be used to augment existing data.
 We will discuss this more as we go but for now, let's enable that.

 Before we can enable write access, we need to give the user-provided data a place to live in Snowflake and "allow" a Snowflake role to use it.
-This is straight forward and here are the steps.
+This is straightforward and here are the steps.

 Log onto your Snowflake trial account and open a new `Worksheet`: